A Singapore Government Agency Website How to identify

 How to apply for exemption

-You may apply for MTL exemption at your child's school any time before the first quarter of the year your child sits for the Primary School Leaving Examination (PSLE).
+You may apply for MTL exemption at your child's school before the first quarter of the year your child sits for national MTL examinations, including the following:

 Applications will be considered on a case-by-case basis, and evaluated holistically to assess if exemption is in the best educational interest of your child.
 The school will inform you of the application result.